This headline makes me FURIOUS:

 Alison Stankrauff, Archivist and Assistant Librarian at Indiana University South Bend says:

 Obviously it never got done, and yet more vital Detroit history is lost.
-So sad!!

 Jim A. Beardsley says: